superwhiskers/ralsei/docs/headers.md

-they appear to be oauth client id/secrets, and also appear to have the property of region and console (family) specificity. aside from that, there isn't much else known about them.
+they appear to be oauth client id/secrets, and also appear to have the property of region and console (family) specificity. aside from that, there isn't much else known about them

 #### device cert

-the `X-Nintendo-Device-Cert` header contains a console unique certificate that is used for signing titles. on the 3ds, it is sent in all requests made to the account server, whereas on the wii u, it is only sent in some.
+the `X-Nintendo-Device-Cert` header contains a console unique certificate that is used for signing titles. on the 3ds, it is sent in all requests made to the account server, whereas on the wii u, it is only sent in some

 it consists of 384 base64-encoded bytes. the layout of them is as follows: